-As of 31 December 2020 and up to the date of this report, the number of Directors was seven, of which three Directors were INEDs, representing more than one-third of the Board.
+As at the date of this report, the number of Directors was six, of which three Directors were INEDs, representing more than one-third of the Board.

 The Board has received from each INED an annual confirmation of independence and considers that all the INEDs are independent under the guidelines set out in Rule 3.13 of the Listing Rules.